Ensuring accessible content for all students.

 These laws establish access, resources, equity and environments free from discrimination for people with disabilities.

 The University at Buffalo is “committed to ensuring that everyone can access all that we have to offer.
 Whether it is access to electronic information technology or physical access to the campus, our goal is to provide seamless inclusion for everyone.”
 Students with disabilities should first request accommodations with the Office of Accessibility Resources.
 Within the first two weeks of class, a student with accommodations should notify the instructor.
 Please note that some students feel uncomfortable sharing this information as they may fear being labeled or judged.
 Help establish a safe and inclusive learning environment, as well as encourage students to share this information with you.

 Using your Course Design Template complete the following:

-When you have finished checking accessibility, the next step is to consider exemplar courses and how they may apply to your course.
+When you have finished checking accessibility, the next step is to explore instructional tools and how they may be utilized in your course.